 Dairy Farming Business Plan

+Creating a dairy farming business plan is always a good strategy, it will be your saviour as it will act as a reference guide for your business.
 An executive summary is effectively a summary or mini business plan.
+It is a compiled list of the important factors in your business.
 Lenders and investors will probably make up their mind up whether to give you money based on this executive summary.
 It is mostly written in the end and in the same order as the business plan.
 An executive summary would generally include:

 - Company description